orafandina/fast-JL-transform/README.md

 <br>

 In our recent paper [The Fast Johnson-Lindenstrauss tranform is even faster](https://arxiv.org/abs/2204.01800), we analyze and improve the bound on $q$, for which the FJLT guarantee holds.
 Roughly, we show that setting $q \sim \frac{\log N}{d}$ sufices.

+## Work in progress:
+-- write expirements to see how various values of q influence the w.c. quality of the embedding (for fixed k, N, eps, q is a function of these)
+-- how q influences the average dist. quality.
+Compare with our Approx. In terms of speed?
+As well -- implement the Kac JL method, and play with to comapre